 Professor Hajimiri’s group does research on electronics and photonics integrated circuits and their applications in various disciplines, including high-frequency and high-speed communications, sensing, imaging, and bio-sensing.
-His research group engages in both the theoretical analysis of the problems in integrated circuits as well as practical implementations of new systems.
+His research group engages in both the theoretical analysis of the problems in photonics and electronics integrated circuits and biomedical devices as well as practical implementations of new systems.

-Prof. Ali Hajimiri received his B.S. degree in Electronics Engineering from the Sharif University of Technology, and M.S. and Ph.D. degrees in electrical engineering from the Stanford University in 1996 and 1998, respectively.
+Prof. Ali Hajimiri received his B.S. degree in Electronics Engineering from the Sharif University of Technology, and M.S. and Ph.D. degrees in electrical engineering from the Stanford University.

-Prof. Hajimiri was selected to the TR35 top innovator’s list (formerly TR100) in 2004.
-He is a Fellow of IEEE and has served as a Distinguished Lecturer of the IEEE Solid-State and Microwave Societies.
-He is the recipient of Caltech’s Graduate Students Council Teaching and Mentoring award as well as the Associated Students of Caltech Undergraduate Excellence in Teaching Award.
+He is a Fellow of National Academy of Inventors (NAI).
+Prof. Hajimiri was selected to the TR35 top innovator’s list.
+He is also a Fellow of IEEE and has served as a Distinguished Lecturer of the IEEE Solid-State and Microwave Societies.
+He won the Feynman Prize for Excellence in Teaching, Caltech’s most prestigious teaching honor, as well as Caltech’s Graduate Students Council Teaching and Mentoring award.
+He is also three-times winner of the Associated Students of Caltech (ASCIT) Undergraduate Excellence in Teaching Award.
 He was the Gold medal winner of the National Physics Competition and the Bronze Medal winner of the 21st International Physics Olympiad, Groningen, Netherlands.
-He was a co-recipient of the IEEE Journal of Solid-State Circuits Best Paper Award of 2004, the International Solid-State Circuits Conference (ISSCC) Jack Kilby Outstanding Paper Award, a co-recipient of RFIC best paper award, a two-time co-recipient of CICC best paper award, and a three-time winner of the IBM faculty partnership award as well as National Science Foundation CAREER award and Okawa Foundation award.
-In 2002, he co-founded Axiom Microdevices Inc., whose fully-integrated CMOS PA has shipped close to two hundred million units, and was acquired by Skyworks Inc. in 2009.
+He was a co-recipient of the IEEE Journal of Solid-State Circuits Best Paper Award, the International Solid-State Circuits Conference (ISSCC) Jack Kilby Outstanding Paper Award, a co-recipient of RFIC best paper award, a two-time co-recipient of CICC best paper award, and a three-time winner of the IBM faculty partnership award as well as National Science Foundation CAREER award and Okawa Foundation award.
+He co-founded Axiom Microdevices Inc., whose fully-integrated CMOS PA has shipped around 400,000,000 units, and was acquired by Skyworks Inc.